gvwilson/sensibleadventures/bookster/bookster.md

 "As do you.
 This is my apprentice, Erileine."

-Thomas beamed, as if he had been waiting eagerly to meet some famous wonder-worker.
+Thomas beamed, as if he had been introduced to some famous wonder-worker.
 "The pleasure, truly, the pleasure."
 He folded his hands in front of his chest Bantangui-style.